venkateshsoftnet/FotoQuest.WebApi/README.md

 - Type dotnet test, to run the unit tests included.

 # What else can be done to improve code quality
+- Authentication and authorisation can be implemented
+- Files can be stored in the cloud storage (AWS S3, Azure blob)
+- Add UI validations
 - More negative unit tests and improve code coverage
 - Add integration tests using SpecFlow
 - Docker installation could be automated